People

 Sarah Kadhim

-MSc Candidate, Ryerson University
+MSc Candidate, Toronto Metropolitan University

-Sarah is a first year MSc student studying Biomedical Physics at Ryerson university.
+Sarah is a first year MSc student studying Biomedical Physics.
 Her research focuses on developing CT images analysis tools to quantify the longitudinal change patterns of emphysema progression in patients with COPD.
 She has a degree in Medical Physics from Ryerson University.
-Her undergraduate thesis was based on using Ultrasound-Microbubbles to mediate the delivery of fluorescent molecules in prostate cancer cells (in vitro) under the supervision of Dr. Raffi Karshafian at St.Michaels hospital (iBEST).
+Her undergraduate thesis was based on using Ultrasound-Microbubbles to mediate the delivery of fluorescent molecules in prostate cancer cells (in vitro) under the supervision of Dr. Raffi Karshafian at St. Michaels hospital (iBEST).
 Sarah is interested in research and teaching, she has a certificate in Data Science from Sheridan College, and she is working on her graduate teaching development certificate at Ryerson university.
 Beside research and teaching, Sarah likes baking and reading books.

 Sukhraj Virdee

-MSc Candidate, Ryerson University
+MSc Candidate, Toronto Metropolitan University

-Sukhraj is a first year MSc student at Ryerson University in the Biomedical Physics program.
+Sukhraj is a first year MSc student in the Biomedical Physics program.
 Sukhraj completed his undergraduate studies at the University of Toronto Mississauga campus, specializing in Biomedical Physics, with a minor in chemistry.
 During his undergraduate degree, he worked with computational fluid dynamic simulations to predict fluid flow through microfluidic devices.
 Furthermore, he worked at the Xerox Research Centre of Canada to investigate physical properties of color dispersion.
 Currently, his research is focused on the development of CT analysis tools which identify spatial correlations between voxels identified as either emphysema or small airway disease within the lung.
 Outside the lab, Sukhraj’s interest include weightlifting, video games, bitcoin and craft beer.

 Huma Asghar

-MSc Candidate, Ryerson University
+MSc Candidate, Toronto Metropolitan University

 Undergraduate Students